 The story behind the story of Act One, thus, is that this old dog is learning a couple of new tricks, turning over new leaves.
 And to keep it with cliches, I put the cart before the horse, and what didn’t kill me made me stronger 😉 Also, I found out I could write something shorter than a novel and pull off a complete mystery.

-It was liberating . . . and I can’t wait to get back to OUTLINING my next novel, write after I finish my CHARACTER STUDIES!!!!
+It was liberating . . . and I can’t wait to get back to OUTLINING Bombshell, right after I finish my CHARACTER STUDIES!!!!